strickyak/nekotos/doc/readme.md

-# The NEKOT COCO Microkernel API for Games
+# The NekotOS COCO Microkernel API for Games

-NEKOT is a multiplayer gaming microkernel for Tandy / Radio Shack Color Computers with *high-speed networking*.
+NekotOS is a multiplayer gaming microkernel for Tandy / Radio Shack Color Computers with *high-speed networking*.

 Examples of *high-speed networking* are the CocoIOr ethernet card and